A-wing: Concept and design

 Ralph McQuarrie's production art for the A-wing.
 The A-wings in Star Wars Rebels use McQuarrie's alternative blue-and-white color scheme.

 The A-wing was one of two new Rebel Alliance starfighters created for Return of the Jedi.
 It was dubbed the A fighter because it was the first of the two designs created.
 Ralph McQuarrie's production paintings of A-wing starfighters were completed after filming and displayed alternative blue markings.

-Joe Johnston designed the ship, Wesley Seeds and Lorne Peterson of Industrial Light & Magic built the model, and its pilot figure is based on a World War I German airman.
+Joe Johnston designed the ship, Wesley Seeds and Lorne Peterson of Industrial Light & Magic built the model, apparently based on the kitbashed fuselage of a model Grumman F-14 Tomcat, and its pilot figure is based on a World War I German airman.
 A battle-damaged engine "wing" was snapped into place to represent Arvel Crynyd's damaged fighter as it crashed into the Executor.

 McQuarrie's alternative blue-and-white coloring was used for the craft's appearance in Rebels.
 Photographs from the filming of Star Wars: The Last Jedi show an A-wing on the film set.
 Screen Rant suggests the A-wing seen in the photographs evokes some of McQuarrie's interpretation of the design, such as the blaster cannon shape and the presence of additional ports in the cockpit.